ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/nav-mlek/sw.md

 [Keil MDK](/install-guides/mdk/) is a popular microcontroller development toolkit on Windows.

-Both IDEs contain `Arm Compiler for Embedded` to build applications, and can connect to the `Ecosystem Corstone-300 FVP` for software debug and test.
+Both IDEs contain `Arm Compiler for Embedded` to build applications, and can connect to the Ecosystem FVPs for software debug and test.

 [Arm Keil Studio Cloud](/install-guides/keilstudiocloud/) also offers the ability to run software on the `Corstone-300 FVP`.
 A [list of software projects](https://www.keil.arm.com/boards/arm-v2m-mps3-sse-300-fvp-610bb98/projects/) is available for you to browse.